H2CK/oidc/README.md

 ## TODOs / Ideas for extensions

 - Support other methods to transport client_credentials (in query / body)
-- Basic Auth support for token endpoint (Basic Auth is currently catched by Nextcloud)
 - GET support for token endpoint
 - Add authentication backend to allow usage of JWT to access resources at Nextcloud server
 - Create unit and integration tests